-Any social occasion is special when the host serves shrimp cocktail.
+Any social occasion is special when the host serves a shrimp cocktail.
 This appetizer sets the tone for the evening, luxury, elegance and delicious food.
-This recipe will set that same tone for your party.
+This recipe will set the same tone for your party.

 I have been fortunate enough to have had dinner at Chez Panise when David Tanis headed the restaurant.
-This restaurant with David, and a cadre of chefs defined California farm-to-table cuisine, elegant, light and popping with flavors and fresh ingredients.
-I have his cookbooks, follow his blogs and Insta page, you should too.
+This restaurant with David, and a cadre of chefs defined California farm-to-table cuisine, as elegant, light and popping with flavours and fresh ingredients.
+I have his cookbooks and follow his blogs and Insta page, you should too.
 I love this cookbook, and definitely need to cook more from it!

 For more delicious recipes from this cookbook click here.

 1 tablespoon salt, you want the water to be like sea water

 1 bay leaf

 1 teaspoon black peppercorns

 1/2 teaspoon dried thyme